 Image animation with JavaScript

-<img src="/path/image.jpg" id="logo_img" width="X" height="Y" title="Spider" border="0"/>
+<img src="/path/image.jpg" id="imgid" width="X" height="Y" title="Spider" border="0"/>

-<script type="text/javascript" src="http://yui.yahooapis.com/combo?2.5.2/build/yahoo-dom-event/yahoo-dom-event.js&2.5.2/build/animation/animation-min.js"></script>
+<script type="text/javascript" src="http://yui.yahooapis.com/combo?2.8.2r1/build/yahoo-dom-event/yahoo-dom-event.js&2.8.2r1/build/animation/animation-min.js"></script>

-// set the image ID
+// set image ID

-var img = 'logo_img';
+var img = 'my-img',

-// get reference to the image (HTML element)
+// get reference of image

-el = YAHOO.util.Dom.get(img);
+el = YAHOO.util.Dom.get(img),

-img_x = YAHOO.util.Dom.getX(el);
+img_x = YAHOO.util.Dom.getX(el),

-img_y = YAHOO.util.Dom.getY(el);
+img_y = YAHOO.util.Dom.getY(el),

-// define end position and curve (move the image to the starting
+// define end position and curve

-var attributes = {
+attributes = {

 points: {